The average salary for an Editor is $52,557.

 Popular Employer Salaries for Editor

-Popular Skills for Editor
+What Are Popular Skills for Editors?

-Pay by Experience Level for Editor
+What is the Pay by Experience Level for Editors?

 Pay Difference by Location